Vibestrate

 vibe replay <runId> # inspect any past run

-Rewind a prior run instead of restarting - reuse its plan (and architecture) and resume from a later stage:
+You can also rewind a prior run instead of restarting it.
+This reuses its plan (and architecture) and resumes from a later stage:

 vibe run "<same task>" --resume-from <runId> # reuse plan + architecture, redo implementation